Gay village: Characteristics

 However, the gentrification of gay villages may also serve to reinforce stereotypes of gays, by pushing out gay people who do not conform to the prevailing "gay, white, affluent, professional" image.
 Such people (including gay people of color, low-income/working-class gays, and "undesirable" groups such as gay prostitutes and leathermen) are usually forced out of the "village" due to rising rents or constant harassment at the hands of an increased policing presence.
 Especially in San Francisco's Polk Gulch neighborhood (the first "gay village" in that city), gentrification seems to have had this result.

 Gay men and women have a reputation for driving the revitalization of previously run-down enclaves.
 Making these neighborhoods more desirable places to live, businesses and other classes of people move to the area and, accordingly, property values tend to go up.
-Richard Florida, an influential American academic, claims that their mere presence lures investors and jobs, particularly of the high-technology kind.
+The urban studies theorist Richard Florida claims that their mere presence lures investors and jobs, particularly of the high-technology kind.
 They are, he says, "the canaries of the creative economy".
 Cities that have gay villages and are more tolerant towards gays, generally tend to have stronger, more robust, and creative economies, as compared to cities that are less tolerant towards gays.
 Florida says that cities as such have a stronger creative class, which is integral in bringing in new ideas that stimulate economies.